What Is The Best Skin And Coat Supplement For Dogs?

 Zinc deficiency can cause crusting on the skin.
 This disorder exists in two forms:

-- a) genetic disorder in large northern breeds such as Siberian huskies and Alaskan malamutes – requires lifelong zinc supplementation
+- Genetic disorders in large northern breeds such as Siberian huskies and Alaskan malamutes – requires lifelong zinc supplementation

-- b) syndrome developed by rapidly growing large-breed puppies due to unbalanced or incomplete diet – can be fixed with short-term zinc supplementation
+- Deficiencies in rapidly growing large-breed puppies due to unbalanced or incomplete diet – can be fixed with short-term zinc supplementation

 Symptoms of the disorders include reddened lesions followed by hair loss, crusting and scaling around the mouth, chin, eyes, ears, pressure points, footpads and scrotum.